dotBrand 2026: Are your key internal stakeholders aligned?

 • shared understanding of ownership and responsibility

-Alignment doesn’t need to be perfect at this stage – but if you know who needs to be in the room in your company, it’s a strong signal of readiness.
+Alignment doesn’t need to be perfect at this stage – but it might help to know who should ideally be in the room as early as possible to give you some breathing room internally.

 It’s important to say again that you don’t need to be ready on day one of the window on 30 April.